OfficialLahusa/Networking/README.md

 # C# Client-Server Networking
 This project is a multiplayer shooter game developed in **.Net 5.0** C# as a networking learning project.
-It is based on a previous networking project written in C++, this is intended as it's successor and has an expanded feature set and improved performance.
-Due to it's complexity, the project is split up into multiple Visual C# Projects:
+It is based on a previous networking project written in C++, this is intended as its successor and has an expanded feature set and improved performance.
+Due to its complexity, the project is split up into multiple Visual C# Projects:

  - **Client**
    Visual client for configuring the player, connecting and interacting with the server